Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Key Example: PCG Solver

 We evaluated both the homogeneous NVRAM cluster and the NVRAM PRD sub-cluster architectures.
 As our cluster contains only a single NVRAM node, our evaluation of the homogeneous NVRAM cluster architecture is limited to 20 processes.
 Nevertheless, this evaluation can be reliably extrapolated to a multi-node homogeneous NVRAM cluster architecture, since persisting data from each process to its local node is an embarrassingly parallel workload at the node level.

-For the evaluation of NVM-ESR/PRD, we use the NVRAM node in our experimental cluster as a single PRD node.
-Multiple NVRAM nodes can serve as the PRD sub-cluster, distribute the persistent data to eliminate bandwidth bottlenecks or create a RAID over the sub-cluster to increase fault tolerance.
+To evaluate \textit{in-NVRAM} ESR/PRD, we use the NVRAM node in our experimental cluster as a single PRD node.
+Multiple NVRAM nodes can serve as the PRD sub-cluster, distributing the persistent data to eliminate bandwidth bottlenecks or creating RAID over the sub-cluster to increase fault tolerance.

-Figure~\ref{NVRAM-usage} shows an estimate of NVRAM utilization of NVM-ESR on our cluster.
+Fig.~\ref{NVRAM-usage} shows an estimate of NVRAM utilization of \textit{in-NVRAM} ESR on our cluster.
 The graph on the left shows the amount of NVRAM required for different numbers of processes when a fixed amount of RAM is available to each process, and the size of the problem grows to fit available RAM.
 The graph on the right shows the NVRAM utilization for different sizes of the global input vector of the problem.
 As the global vector is split between the processes and each process persists its local parts to the NVRAM, the total number of values that are persisted to NVRAM is equal to the global vector size.

-We next present the time overheads of a single persistence iteration in NVM-ESR PCG for a 7-point stencil of a 3-D Poisson equation (with a fixed size for local vectors of 176,400 entries each).
-The time overheads of a single redundancy iteration of \textit{in-memory} ESR with full fault tolerance are presented as well.
+We next present the time overheads of a single persistence iteration in \textit{in-NVRAM} ESR PCG for a 7-point stencil of a 3-D Poisson equation (with a fixed size for local vectors of 176,400 entries each).
+The time overheads of a single redundancy iteration of \textit{in-RAM} ESR with full fault tolerance are presented as well.
 We focus on the time overhead of a single persistence iteration.
 We do not show time overheads for the reconstruction phase because the number of reconstruction phases throughout the execution can be assumed to be much smaller than that of persistence iterations.
 Moreover, the reconstruction phase is heavily governed by the full-state reconstruction calculations, as explained in~\cite{ChenHPDC2011}.